There is a lot to consider when it comes to purchasing life insurance, both for you and for the company that underwrites your insurance policy.

 Do All Life Insurance Companies Rate Applicants the Same?

-For example, an applicant may be accepted as a Standard policy rating at one particular life insurance carrier – and the very same individual may be accepted as a Preferred policy rating at another insurer.
-Therefore, it makes sense to “shop” and compare several different insurance companies and premium quotes prior to making a final determination as to which insurer you will apply for coverage through.
+For example, an applicant may be accepted as a Standard policy rating at one particular life insurance carrier – and that individual could get accepted as a Preferred policy rating at another insurer.
+Therefore, it makes sense to “shop” and compare several different insurance companies and premium quotes before you make the call as to which insurer you will apply for coverage through.

-- What, if any, medication do you take for your condition?
+- What, if any, medication are you taking to treat the condition?

 - If you take medication what is the dosage?
 Has the amount of the dosage increased over time?